Cosmos World Foundation Model Platform for Physical AI: World Foundation Model Pre-training

 We train two sets of autoregressive-based WFMs.
 We start by building two base models: one with a 4B capacity and the other with a 12B capacity.
 These are pure next-video token predictors that do not take text prompts as input.
 We then derive a Video2World version from each of the base models, where we add cross-attention layers to them to leverage text prompt inputs for next video token prediction.

-\begin{itemize} \item {\textbf{Cosmos-1.0-Autoregressive-4B}}: a 4B transformer model for next video token prediction.
-This model is trained using stage 1 and stage 1.1 of the multi-stage training objective. \item {\textbf{Cosmos-1.0-Autoregressive-5B-Video2World}}: a 5B transformer model derived from our Cosmos-1.0-\\Autoregressive-4B and trained additionally with stage 2 of the multi-stage training objective. \item {\textbf{Cosmos-1.0-Autoregressive-12B}}: a 12B transformer model for next video token prediction.
-This model is trained using stage 1 and stage 1.1 of the multi-stage training objective. \item {\textbf{Cosmos-1.0-Autoregressive-13B-Video2World}}: a 13B transformer model derived from Cosmos-1.0-Autoregressive-12B and trained additionally with stage 2 of the multi-stage training objective. \end{itemize}
+\begin{itemize} \item {\textbf{Cosmos-Predict1-4B}}: a 4B transformer model for next video token prediction.
+This model is trained using stage 1 and stage 1.1 of the multi-stage training objective. \item {\textbf{Cosmos-Predict1-5B-Video2World}}: a 5B transformer model derived from our Cosmos-Predict1-4B and trained additionally with stage 2 of the multi-stage training objective. \item {\textbf{Cosmos-Predict1-12B}}: a 12B transformer model for next video token prediction.
+This model is trained using stage 1 and stage 1.1 of the multi-stage training objective. \item {\textbf{Cosmos-Predict1-13B-Video2World}}: a 13B transformer model derived from Cosmos-Predict1-12B and trained additionally with stage 2 of the multi-stage training objective. \end{itemize}